Top 25 DynamoDB Interview Questions & Answers [2024]

 12. What are DynamoDB Projections?

-As its name suggests, the attributes in a table projected to the index are the projections.
-(Similar to the GROUP BY operation in SQL).
-Projections can exclude all the unnecessary items and reduce the overall size of the payload returned by the API.
+Projections in DynamoDB refer to the attributes in a table that are projected to the index.
+Projections can exclude unnecessary items and reduce the overall size of the payload returned by the API.

-We have to define the projected attributes each time we create a local secondary index.
-Each index must have minimally three attributes: table partition key, index sort key, and table sort key.
+When creating a local secondary index, you must define the projected attributes.
+Each index must have at least three attributes: table partition key, index sort key, and table sort key.

 Read more: DynamoDB Projections.